Bexarotene (On the skin)

 - Your doctor will tell you how much of this medicine to apply and how often.
 Do not use more medicine or apply it more often than your doctor tells you to.

-- Apply enough gel to completely and thoroughly cover the sore.
-Be careful to not get any gel on the normal skin around the sore.
+- Apply enough gel to cover the sore completely and thoroughly.
+Be careful to not get any gel on the skin around the sore.

-- Allow the treated area to dry before putting clothes on.
-Do not cover the treated area with a bandage unless your doctor has told you to.
+- Allow the treated area to dry before you put clothes on.
+Do not cover the treated area with a bandage unless directed by your doctor.

-- You may need to use the gel for 4 weeks or longer before the sores begin to get better.
+- You may need to use the gel for at least 4 weeks before the sores begin to get better.

 Drugs and Foods to Avoid